Bookmark This Site

 Canberra does not have an international airport.
 Flights arrive in Canberra from all capital cities as well as from towns in NSW, although many make a stopover in Sydney or Melbourne on the way.
 Buses run from Canberra to Sydney, Adelaide and Melbourne, with connections to the other capitals.
 You can also catch buses to the south coast, the snowfields and throughout NSW.
 Trains run to Sydney, or you can do a combined bus-train trip to Melbourne.

-The Tidbinbilla Nature Reserve, 45km (28mi) south-west of the city, is criss-crossed with walking tracks.
-But the reason most visitors come here is to feed the semi-tame kangaroos, be terrorised by the sandwich-snatching emus or scan the trees for the possibly non-existent koalas.
+The Tidbinbilla Nature Reserve, 45km south-west of the city of Canberra, is criss-crossed with walking tracks.
+The reason most visitors come here, however, is to feed the semi-tame kangaroos, be terrorised by the sandwich-snatching emus or scan the trees for koalas.
 The visitors centre here has some great displays on native fauna and flora.
-Tidbinbilla is a great spot to take the kids for a picnic, or to do a couple of short walks.
+Tidbinbilla is a great spot to take children for a picnic, or to do a couple of short walks.

 North of the nature reserve, the Tidbinbilla Tracking Station, otherwise known as the Canberra Deep Space Communication Complex, is a joint US-Australian eye on the sky.
 The visitor centre here has displays of spacecraft and tracking technology, and it´s free to get in.
-South of the reserve, Corin Forest is an adventure playground on steroids, with its 1km (0.6mi) metal bobsled run, snow-making machine and flying fox.
-It´s a gas.
-You´ll need your own car to get to Tidbinbilla.
+South of the reserve, Corin Forest is an adventure playground on steroids, with a 1km metal bobsled run, snow-making machine and flying fox.
+You will need a car to get to Tidbinbilla.

 Canberra Activities